gavin-ho1/wentsketchy/README.md

   we have a front-app event from sketchybar, but no front-window events from anyone we can get the focused window, but no event to react to
 - click on window
-  we cannot select a window from aeropsace
+  we cannot select a window from aerospace